Becoming an Architect

 Architects - How Can I Become an Architect?

 Since architecture is the art AND science of building design, you need to take a variety of courses in high school, like English, history, business, computer science, physics, math (geometry, trigonometry, algebra and calculus) and art (drawing, painting, sculpture and photography).

-Once you graduate from high school, you need to earn a professional degree at an architectural school that's recognized by the National Architectural Accrediting Board (NAAB).
+Once you graduate from high school, you need to earn a degree in architectures at an architectural school that's recognized by the National Architectural Accrediting Board (NAAB).
 Then you'll have to gain practical work experience by working under a licensed architect, work as an intern in the Intern Development Program (IDP), take and pass a national exam called the ARE, and apply for a certificate issued by the National Council of Architectural Registration Boards (NCARB), which allows you to practice architecture in both the US and Canada.
 That's quite a mouthful, but getting past all those steps will have you on your way to a rewarding (and well-paying) career!

 Architects - Did U Know?